7 Module 6: Art in East Asia

 In East Asia today, traditional arts exist side by side with Classical Western art, Modern art, and what can only be described as “fusion” art, much like the coexistence of Eastern and Western cuisines and other cultural features.
 Avant-garde artists inhabit major cities all over East Asia, with the exception of North Korea, which is still involved in “socialist realism”—art for society’s sake, rather than “art for art’s sake.”
 In sum, contemporary art in East Asia today is an exciting mixture of past and present, native and foreign.

 “Revolutionary” scenes, like this one of Kim Il Sung’s first wife Kim Jong Suk protecting her husband at the risk of her own life, reflects North Korean art since 1945.
-(Photo by Roman Harak, licensed under CC BY 2.0)
+(Photo by Roman Harak, licensed under CC BY-SA 2.0)

 The modern period of art in East Asia begins in late 19th century Japan, where trends quickly followed those developing in Europe.
 By the early 20th century, the impact of Modern art was being felt in China and Korea as well, with the new styles of art carving out space amidst the traditional ones.
 The re-emergence of Modern art within China during the 1980s and ‘90s after decades of socialist realism was one of the most fascinating chapters in contemporary East Asian art.
 By the early 1980s, avant-garde artists like the “Stars” group in Beijing were experimenting with Western conceptual art in the mediums of painting, sculpture, and photography.
 Despite occasional government disapproval, even extreme “conceptual” artists have displayed their works and continue to test the limits of creativity and public acceptability.
 (One work, in the mid-1980s, featured the artist gingerly crouching upon a square filled with uncooked eggs.)